Ditch Porn – It’s Playboy on (Dopamine Draining) Steroids

-It’s because porn is addictive and harmful.
+It's because the facts and research prove that porn is addictive and harmful.

-In fact, porn is harmful because it is addictive.
+Porn is harmful because it is addictive.

 I’m not talking about American Psychiatry Association addiction; I’m talking about biology gone wrong addiction – the kind that makes your life less happy.